WordPress/Requests/docs/authentication-custom.md

 Custom Authentication
 =====================
 Custom authentication handlers are designed to be extremely simple to write.
-In order to write a handler, you'll need to implement the `Requests_Auth` interface.
+In order to write a handler, you'll need to implement the `Rmccue\Requests\Auth` interface.

 An instance of this handler is then passed in by the user via the `auth`